-In total our cat garden measures 20 feet by 36 feet with additional access into our garage, though of course you can choose any size that’s right for you as this design is so flexible.
+Our cat garden is a very generous size and of course you can choose any size that’s right for you as this design is so flexible.
 Using the existing fencing as two of the borders, we then partitioned off the rest using a trellis-type fencing ,so it had an “open” feel – the hoomins can see into the cat garden and the cats can see out

 The trellis fence was then covered in a wire mesh as it wouldn’t have kept the cats in otherwise and a gate was made using wooden poles and the lovely wire mesh too.